aogriffiths/do/content/blog/2023_04_rowing_assistant/01_introdution.md

 ---
-title: Home Assistant Rocks!
+title: Rowing Assistant - Introduction
-description: Home Assistant and the Rocks Pi, together
+description: Creating a Home Assistant instance for Maidenhead Rowing Club
-date: 2023-03-25
+date: 2023-04-25
-tags: rock
+tags: rowing assistant
 ---

 Home Assistant is a fantastic way to bring all your smart devices together in to one smart home.
 With very little effort you get a slick UI, companion app, remote access (courtesy of Nubu Casa), user configurable automations and much more.
-But it’s not limited to just that.
+But it’s not limited to your home.

-This article will show you how to do a few things beyond the basics, like
+This series of posts will show you how to do a few things beyond the basics, like:

-- Bespoke Sensors - creating them using esphome
+- Bespoke Sensors - using esphome
 - Outdoors - measuring (and withstanding) the elements.
 - Long wires - hard wiring to places wifi and power won’t reach.
 - Public APIs - getting data from a source which Home Assistant doesn’t support (yet)